 The choice is yours, safer, faster, cheaper and more reliable lifting or more man-power with risks of injuries.

-Safety Aspects for using an Electric Hoist
+Safety Tips When using an Electric Hoist

 All our electric chain hoists are supplied with instructions for using them safely, and advice on maintenance and inspections.
-Electric hoists should only be used by trained operatives and/or those who understand the capabilities of the hoist.
+These hoists should only be used by trained operatives and/or those who understand the capabilities of the hoist.
 How to use associated equipment with the hoist is equally important for safety.

 Electric hoists should always be clearly marked with their safe working load limit.
 The SWL should never be exceeded.
 If the hoist is to be used constantly with loads close to its limit, then it would be wise to consider an electric hoist with a larger lifting capacity.
 A larger capacity hoist will be safer and it will also extend the life of the hoist.
 Electric chain hoists can often be repaired but should be done so by a qualified engineer